css-materials/course-site/content/notes/dataviz/grammar-of-graphics/index.md

 [`ggplot2`](https://cran.r-project.org/web/packages/ggplot2/index.html), is one of the most widely used graphics packages for R. It implements the **layered grammar of graphics** approach: all graphics in ggplot2 are built using a coherent system for describing and building graphs.

-Notice `ggplot2` is part of the [`tidyverse`](https://www.tidyverse.org/) a collection of R packages designed for data science that share the same grammar and data structures.
+Notice [`ggplot2`](https://cran.r-project.org/web/packages/ggplot2/index.html)is part of the [`tidyverse`](https://www.tidyverse.org/) a collection of R packages designed for data science that share the same grammar and data structures.

+Whenever you want to check how to translate something into ggplot2 code, the best place to start is [the ggplot2 documentation](https://ggplot2.tidyverse.org/reference/).

 # Main components